The Ao Dai, what is behind this Vietnamese traditional costume?

 5. Raglan long dress.

-Raglan Ao Dai appeared in the 1960s and was created by Saigon’s Dung Đakao tailor with the differences of the way of connecting the raglan sleeves into the shirt body.
+Raglan Ao Dai appeared in the 1960s and was created by Saigon’s Dung Đakao tailor with the differences in how the raglan sleeves connect to the shirt body.
 The sleeve was sewn from the neck to the armhole with an angle of 45 degrees.
 The front and back laps were connected with buttons from the neck to the armpits and along one side.

-Compared to the previous type of Ao Dai, Raglan Ao Dai no longer had creases in the armpits and shoulders, it was tighter and helped women move their hands comfortably and flexible.
-Ao Dai was worn with slanted pants sewn in a soft fabric, curved hip and the legs-length was until the ankles.
-Raglan Ao Dai contributed shaping the style of Vietnamese Ao Dai in both designs and innovations later.
+Compared to the previous type of Ao Dai, Raglan Ao Dai no longer had creases in the armpits and shoulders; it was tighter and helped women move their hands comfortably and flexiblely.
+Ao Dai was worn with slanted pants sewn in a soft fabric, curved hips, and legs that were length until the ankles.
+Raglan Ao Dai contributed to shaping the style of Vietnamese Ao Dai in both designs and innovations later.

 6. Lady Nhu’s Ao Dai (Ao Dai Tran Le Xuan)